Stealthy Backdoor Attack via Confidence-driven Sampling: Experiment

 \section{Experiment}

 In this section, we conduct experiments to validate the effectiveness of \ourmodel, and show its ability to boost the stealthiness of various existing attacks.
-We evaluate \ourmodel~and baseline samplings under no-defense and various representative defenses in Section~\ref{sec:type1},~\ref{sec:type2}, and~\ref{sec:type3}.
+We evaluate \ourmodel~and baseline samplings under no-defense and various representative defenses in Section~\ref{sec:type1} and~\ref{sec:type2}.
+In particular, we select poisoned samples from the whole training data in these three sections and provide results when only partial data is accessible in Section \ref{sec:part} to validate the effectiveness of our approach in a broad and practical scenario.
 In Section~\ref{sec:abs}, we will provide more empirical evidence to illustrate that \ourmodel~is harder to detect and mitigate.
+We also direct readers to additional experiments regarding larger datasets and more defenses in the Supplementary for a more comprehensive evaluation.